pypa/packaging.python.org/source/overview.rst

 ===================================

-As a general-purpose programming language, Python is designed to be used it for many things.
-You can build robots or web sites or a game for your friends to play.
+As a general-purpose programming language, Python is designed to be used in many ways.
+You can build web sites or industrial robots or a game for your friends to play, and much more, all using the same core technology.

 Python's flexibility is why the first step in every Python project must be to think about the project's audience and the corresponding environment where the project will run.
 It might seem strange to think about packaging before writing code, but this process does wonders for avoiding headaches later on.

+This overview provides a general-purpose decision tree for reasoning about Python's plethora of packaging options.
+Read on to choose the best technology for your next project.

+.. contents:: Contents
+   :local:

 Thinking about deployment
 -------------------------